 How to Cook Pearl and Hulled Barley in Soup

-- If you prefer a lighter soup: just cook the barley separately using the above directions, rinse in a mesh strainer and then add it into the soup towards the end.
+- If you prefer a lighter soup: just cook the barley separately using the above directions, rinse in a mesh strainer and then add it into the soup towards the end of cooking.

 Nutrition